aherbert/gdsc-smlm/eclipse/README.txt

 Set-up the project
 ------------------

-To open the project in Eclipse you can copy the .project and .classpath files from this directory to the top level directory.

-Then import the project into Eclipse (File>Import)
+Import the project into Eclipse (File>Import)
-Select: General > Existing projects into workspace
+Select: Maven > Existing Maven projects

-This will import the project but will not link it to the source Git repository.
+This will import the project but may not link it to the source Git repository.
 Right-click on the project name and select 'Team > Share'.
 If you share it back to the same location it will attach to the source Git repository.